Naasz rejected any criticism that social media is too new or too lightweight a topic to be worthy of an academic degree.

 “It is not a passing trend.
 I believe it is here to stay,” Kathy Naasz, dean of the new social media center.

-The center is housed in a section of Centenary College’s historic Seay Building on the Hackettstown campus.
+The center is housed in a section of Centenary University’s historic Seay Building on the Hackettstown campus.
 The space has been renovated with exposed brick walls, modular furniture, video monitors on the walls and a bring-your-own-device bar.

 It is designed to look like the New York City tech start-ups Naasz, a former AT&T sales executive, visited while researching ideas for the new program.